StefanoChiodino/stefano-chiodino-uk/content/posts/2021-10-23-everything-i-know-about-reviewing-code.md

 My friend James is a ninja 🥷 hacker 👨‍💻, yet he's not going to pester you to make your code perfect.
 Why?
 Because when work needs to be done, good is good enough.

 Be like James.

+This is just another area where the [Pareto principle (A.K.A.
+80/20 rules)](https://en.wikipedia.org/wiki/Pareto_principle) applies.
+Don't sweat the small stuff.

 # Other general advice